How to Camp in the Winter: The Definitive Guide To Camping In The Snow

 Pro Tips: Fuel for the Body

-If you are travelling light then consider cooking in your vestibule (always light the stove outside and bring it in).
+- If you are traveling light then consider cooking in your vestibule (always light the stove outside and bring it in).
 Keep the door open for ventilation and get out of the tent if you begin to feel nauseous or are getting a headache.

-Drop 20-40g of butter into your dinner for an extra calorie boost.
+- Drop 20-40g of butter into your dinner for an extra calorie boost.

+- When it comes to water, always heat your snow to a boil.
+While it may look pristine, snow forms by nucleation of water vapor around a nucleus (either dirt or bacteria).
+You don’t want to get sick in freezing temperatures.
 Once you have boiled your snow and have a plentiful supply of water, store it in a wide-necked Nalgene bottle.
 To prevent the water from freezing, put them in an insulating bag or pouch and flip the bottle upside down.
 Ice forms from the top down, so flipping it will prevent the neck/drinking tube from freezing solid.

 Cold Weather Sanitation

 Sanitation is a little trickier in winter when the ground may or may not be frozen solid.
-If you can, dig a cathole 8 inches into the dirt, bury the number 2 and put a rock on top.
+If you can, dig a cathole 8 inches into the dirt, bury the number 2, and put a rock on top.
 If the ground is frozen solid then pack it out using human waste disposal bags – DO NOT leave it in the snow to be discovered by the first hikers of spring!
 Remember, Leave No Trace!